ynx0/airlock/Airlock Integration Testing Guide.md

 When writing your workflow, you should:
 1. Checkout the repository
-2. Setup the language runtime
+2. Set up the language runtime
-3. Setup the test runner for your language
+3. Set up the test runner for your language
 4. Run the setup script
 5. Run your tests
 6. [Optional] Run the teardown script